 Engage: What Is a Personal Learning Network?

-Now take a look at Understanding and Creating Professional Learning Networks: http://www.youtube.com/watch?v=5uoJwy3oa0I.
+Now take a look at Understanding and Creating Professional Learning Networks (Miles MacFarlane, 2013).

-This video presents three views on the research associated with PLNs, including research by Dr. George Veletsianos, Canada Research Chair at Royal Roads University in Victoria, BC.
+This video presents some of the research associated with PLNs, including research by Dr. George Veletsianos, Canada Research Chair in Innovative Learning and Technology at Royal Roads University in Victoria, BC.

 PLNs are personal, or more accurately, personalized.
 They might be organized around personal or professional learning interests, but they are uniquely yours.
-For example, you may have a shared interest with someone else in a particular topic, perhaps basket-weaving techniques, but the intersecting zones of your personal learning networks would be different because your own network is based on connections that you form yourself and conversations that you have with others.
+For example, you may have a shared interest with someone else around a particular topic, perhaps home-brewing or scrapbooking , but the intersecting zones of your PLNs would be different because your own network is based on connections that you form yourself and conversations that you have with others.
 You determine who is in your network and how you engage with them.

 You might communicate with your learning network through the same tools you use for primarily social purposes, but PLNs are, at their core, meant to promote your own growth, development, and understanding in an area that is meaningful to you.